Last Updated on January 24, 2021 by Amir Arif

 Typically located in the front of the car, next to the engine, it is the initial electricity power that starts the ignition.
 Thereafter, as long as you keep the vehicle going, the alternator should be able to power the car as well as recharge the automotive battery.
 Not only does it power the engine, but it also supplies power to any lights or electronics.

 How long should a car battery last?

-A car battery life may vary depending on the care, trips and additional electronics connected by the driver.
+A car battery life may vary depending on the care, trips, and additional electronics connected by the driver.
 A typical car battery can last over 4-5 years if it is well maintained.
 So, maintaining the automotive battery can extend the life of the battery, minimizing inconveniences, towing, and hassles down the line.
-However after the fourth year, if it is acting up and not holding the charge it is better to just replace.
+However, after the fourth year, if it is acting up and not holding the charge it is better to just replace it.